 The meniscus (the plural is menisci) is a C-shaped cartilage cushion in the knee joint that helps the joint bear weight, glide and turn.
 Each knee has two menisci, one on each side, that serve as shock absorbers.
-An orthopaedic surgeon may be able to repair a damaged or torn meniscus.
+An orthopedic surgeon may be able to repair a damaged or torn meniscus.
 However, a meniscus that is badly damaged or has an extensive tear may have to be removed.
 Without the menisci, a knee joint can develop persistent pain, swelling and arthritis.

 In older patients, a knee joint replacement is an option.
 But for younger individuals (those under 50 or 55 years old) there is an alternative to replacing the entire joint.
 It’s called a meniscal transplant and it uses donor tissue to replace the damaged meniscus.
 This procedure is still relatively uncommon and is not appropriate for all patients.
 However, patients who qualify can benefit from a meniscal transplant.